make2explore/Getting-Statrted-with-ESPConnect-tool/README.md

 4. Use **Disconnect** whenever you want to free the USB port for another application.

 ## Contributing
-ESPConnect is open source and contributions are welcome.
+ESPConnect is open source and contributions are welcomed by its developer.
 If you want to run ESPConnect locally, work on the codebase, or submit a pull request, please see:

 ➡️ **[CONTRIBUTING.md](./CONTRIBUTING.md)**